ufutgs/homework/fp_syntax_analysis/fp_syntax_analysis.md

 Complete the code in `Parser.scala` to implement the top-down parser using Monadic Parser Combinator.
 You must use the on-demand backtracking parsec library `Parsec.scala`.
 The lexer `Lexer.scala` included in the project stub code is a good reference, which you don't need to modify.
 Since the resulting grammar is in `LL(1)` there is no need to use `attempt`.

-After completing this task your code should be able to compile and pass the test cases in `TestParser.scala`

 As for practice you may want to reimplement the whole parser using the backtracking parsec library `BacktrackParsec.scala`, which will not be graded.